Chinwesarah/A-B-Testing-for-Globox-Company/README.md

 ## Data Analysis
 SQL code to extract the user ID, country, gender, device type, test group, and whether or not they converted (spent > $0) and how much they spent in total ($0+).
 Code Explanation:
-The columne _id, Country, Gender, Device, Group _ are all selected from the users and groups table
+The columns "id", 'Country', Gender, Device, Group are all selected from the users and groups table
 ```sql
 SELECT
     id,